 To score the assessment, you as the OT can either observe the patient’s performance, or use self-report of the patient or caregiver.
 Scores given range from 1-6 and the assessment states the scores can model the FIM numbers, 6 equally 6-7 on the FIM (yet another reason to learn the FIM!)

-I also really like the KELS, but did not add it to the actual list as you do have to purchase it versus locating it freely online.
+I also really like the KELS assessment, but did not add it to the actual list as you do have to purchase it versus locating it freely online.
 If your facility will reimburse you for purchasing it, I do recommend adding it to your assessment repertoire.
 It can be purchased through Amazon here.

-The KELS was updated in 2016, and updated the bill paying segment (optional online banking) and the safety photos.
+The KELS assessment was updated in 2016, and updated the bill paying segment (optional online banking) and the safety photos.
 It covers 17 basic living skills, which not only covers your standard self care BADLs, but also IADLs like money management, home safety, transportation and work/leisure activities.

 It was designed for pretty much every adult setting, from skilled nursing facilities to acute care hospitals.
 If your facility already owns a copy, it will be great to try out as an additional assessment.